php-fig/fig-standards/proposed/phpdoc-tags.md

 or inline:

+    {@internal [description]}

+Contrary to other inline tags, the inline version of this tag may also contain other inline tags (see example below).

+Implementations SHOULD support two closing braces for the inline version, due to [historical definition of the inline tag][INLINE_OLD] originally being:

     {@internal [description]}}

-The inline version of this tag may, contrary to other inline tags, contain text but also other inline tags.
-To increase readability and ease parsing the tag should be terminated with a double closing brace, instead of a single one.
+They MAY notify users that the two braces grammar is deprecated in favor of using just one closing brace, since parsers/IDEs are now better at recognizing matching pairs of open/close braces.

 #### Description